nazhar95/champion-typist/README.md

 # ChampionTyper
-A game project created for Telebort Hiring Task (Creative Computing Instructor) using basic web programming languages.
+<p>A game project created for Telebort Hiring Task (Creative Computing Instructor) using basic web programming languages.
+Note: The game is best played with the Chrome browser for a better gaming experience &#128512;</p>

 # What The Game is About
-The player has to type the words that are randomly displayed on the screen as fast as they can in 20 seconds which is very fun and challenging.
+<p>The player has to type the words that are randomly displayed on the screen as fast as they can in 20 seconds which is very fun and challenging.</p>

 # Programming Concepts Used for This Project
 HTML